quantgalore/volatility-surface/README.md

 This script aims to build and extract trading signals from an ATM volatility surface.

-Original Source - "You Can Be a Volatility King Too." @ [The Quant's Playbook](https://quantgalore.substack.com/)
+Original Source w/ Methodology - "You Can Be a Volatility King Too." @ [The Quant's Playbook](https://quantgalore.substack.com/)